Rabbit Fire

 Rabbit Fire is a 1951 Looney Tunes cartoon starring Bugs Bunny, Daffy Duck, and Elmer Fudd.
 Directed by Chuck Jones and written by Michael Maltese, the cartoon is the first in Jones' "hunting trilogy"—the other two cartoons following it being Rabbit Seasoning and Duck!
 Rabbit, Duck!
 It is also the first cartoon to feature a feud between Bugs and Daffy.
 Produced by Edward Selzer for Warner Bros.
-Cartoons, Inc., the short was released to theaters on May 19, 1951 by Warner Bros.
+Cartoons, the short was released to theaters on May 19, 1951 by Warner Bros.
 Pictures and is often considered among Jones' best and most important films.

-The film marks a significant shift in Daffy's personality, going from being the insane "screwball" character who (like Bugs) overwhelmed his adversaries, to be a much more flawed individual, full of greed and vanity and desiring for attention under the spotlight.
+The film marks a significant shift in Daffy's personality, going from being the insane "screwball" character who (like Bugs) overwhelmed his adversaries, to a much more flawed individual, full of greed and vanity and desire for attention under the spotlight.
 This personality change, which was previously explored by Jones in You Were Never Duckier and Daffy Dilly, and even earlier in Friz Freleng's You Ought to Be in Pictures, was done in order for Daffy to better serve as Bugs' foil.
 This was fueled by Bugs' popularity surpassing Daffy's quickly over the years, increasing the desire of the studio's animators to pair the two together.

-However, Daffy was returned to his original screwball personality in Who Framed Roger Rabbit, Looney Tunes: Back in Action (in which he got both personalities), Daffy's Rhapsody, New Looney Tunes, Looney Tunes Cartoons, and Bugs Bunny Builders (in which displays both personalities).
+Since then, Daffy's earlier screwball personality has been revisited in newer Looney Tunes media such as Looney Tunes Cartoons.

 Plot

-Daffy Duck lures Elmer Fudd to Bugs Bunny's burrow with fake rabbit footprints, calls down to the rabbit that a "friend" is here to see him, then watches from behind a tree as Elmer shoots at the emerged Bugs, parting his ears.
-As Elmer prepares to shoot again, Bugs informs him that it is not rabbit season, but rather duck season.
-Daffy emerges from his hiding spot, furious, and attempts to convince Elmer that Bugs is lying.
-Their conversation breaks down into Bugs engaging Daffy in a verbal sparring match, which results in Daffy saying it is duck season.
-Once he says this, he tells Elmer to fire, which he does.
-After Daffy's beak spins back into place, he tries the verbal game again, this time starting first.
-It ends the same way.
-When Daffy is shot for the third time, he walks away, his head now upside down.
-Elmer goes to shoot him, but it appears the gun is out of bullets.
-Bugs relays this apparent fact to Daffy and, thrilled, Daffy comes back.
-He grabs Elmer's gun to make sure, only to be shot with the last bullet.